Kandel-Bibas/Sos-Phase-1/README.md

-# RegLex - Regulatory AI Assistant
+# Reglex - Regulatory AI Assistant

-An AI-powered assistant built for the **Mississippi Secretary of State's Office (SoS)** to help staff verify regulatory compliance and trace statutory authority — without needing to manually search through hundreds of legal documents.
+An AI-powered assistant built for the **Mississippi Secretary of State's Office (SoS)** to help staff verify regulatory compliance and trace statutory authority - without needing to manually search through hundreds of legal documents.

 Built by students at **The University of Southern Mississippi** as part of the [Mississippi AI Innovation Hub](https://www.its.ms.gov/services/innovating/AI), a collaboration between **Mississippi ITS**, **MAIN (Mississippi Association of Independents Network)**, and **Amazon Web Services (AWS)**.